My international student experience

 After the challenging first semester, my circle of friends grew and social activities helped me with my homesickness.
-I joined societies (Bikram yoga, Library society) and these really helped me.
+I joined societies (Debating Society, Global Reach & Indian Society) and these really helped me.

-I made the best of my time in the UK by trying to absorb everything the student life had to offer and you should too!
-I celebrated Easter with as much enthusiasm as ‘Diwali’ or ‘Holi’, watched rugby games instead of cricket and devoured haggis as much as Indian curries.
+I made the best of my time in Sheffield by trying to absorb everything the student life had to offer and you should too!
+I celebrated Easter with as much enthusiasm as ‘Diwali’ or ‘Holi’, watched football games instead of cricket and devoured Yorkshire puddings as much as Indian curries!
 And best of all, I made some amazing international friends who continue to be my best friends.

 In essence, university life is as much about studying as it is about becoming independent and pushing yourself out your comfort zone.